 Cultural Anthropology and Development Sociology

-Currently, the Institute of Cultural Anthropology and Development Sociology (CA-DS) hosts almost 50 PhD candidates working on a rich variety of topics.
+Currently, the Institute of Cultural Anthropology and Development Sociology (CADS) hosts almost 50 PhD candidates working on a wide variety of topics.

-The PhD Regulations (‘promotiereglement’) of Leiden University apply to all PhD student registered at the Faculty of Social Sciences (FSW) Graduate School.
-All PhD students should be registered at the FSW Graduate School at the start of their PhD trajectory.
+The PhD Regulations (‘promotiereglement’) of Leiden University apply to all PhD candidates registered at the Graduate School of Social and Behavioural Sciences.
+All PhD candidates should be registered at the Graduate School by the beginning of their doctoral training.

-- Regular – A PhD candidate who is hired by CA/DS and thus a formal employee.
-These PhDs are paid through ‘eerste geldstroom’ (this includes PhDs funded by ‘profileringsgebieden’), ‘tweede geldstroom’ (NWO), or ‘derde geldstroom’ (EU).
+- Regular – A PhD candidate who is hired by CADS and thus a formal employee.
+These candidates are paid through ‘eerste geldstroom’ (including those funded by ‘profileringsgebieden’), ‘tweede geldstroom’ (NWO), or ‘derde geldstroom’ (EU).

-- Contract and External (‘beurspromovendi’ and ‘buitenpromovendi’) – A PhD candidate with a scholarship (for e.g. DIKTI (Indonesia) and CONACYT (Chili)) or self-funded.
+- Contract and External (‘beurspromovendi’ and ‘buitenpromovendi’) – A PhD candidate with a scholarship (for e.g. DIKTI [Indonesia] and CONACYT [Chile]) or self-funded.

 Applying for a PhD